MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/how-to-use-pg-azure-storage.md

 #### content_type

 `text` the content type specified for the blob.
-The default content type is 'application/octet-stream'.
+The default content type is `application/octet-stream`.

 #### content_encoding

 `text` the Content-Encoding property of a blob that Azure Storage allows you to define.
-For compressed content, you could set the property to be GZIP.
+For compressed content, you could set the property to be Gzip.
 When the browser accesses the content, it automatically decompresses the content.

 #### content_hash